Nathan Healy

 Leasing Solar Panels

-For Dayton homeowners, Palmetto offers Power Purchase Agreements (PPA) through our LightReach program.
-A PPA means you pay for the electricity your solar panels produce at a fixed rate per kilowatt-hour, rather than purchasing the system outright.
+In Dayton, homeowners served by AES Ohio (formerly Dayton Power & Light) have access to Power Purchase Agreements (PPAs) through Palmetto.
+With a PPA, you pay only for the electricity your solar panels produce at a fixed rate per kilowatt-hour, rather than purchasing the system outright.

 Go solar without the investment